 Even if you'll never fly Avianca and have no plans to visit Colombia, you should know about LifeMiles.

-It's far from perfect, but LifeMiles can be one of the best mileage programs in the world for booking Star Alliance airlines like Lufthansa or SWISS to Europe, EVA Air to Asia, or even a domestic hop on United.
-It combines low mileage rates with just $50 to $100 in award taxes and fees.
+It's far from perfect, but LifeMiles is a solid mileage program for booking Star Alliance airlines like Lufthansa or SWISS to Europe, EVA Air to Asia, or even a domestic hop on United.
+It combines reasonable mileage rates with just $50 to $100 in award taxes and fees.
 That makes it a go-to for travelers looking to book business or first class seats with their points and miles.

 Heading to Europe?
 These days, the airline you're flying is the most important factor in determining what price you'll pay.

-With a 15% bonus, you'd only need to transfer 60,000 Amex points to make it a reality.
+With a 15% bonus, you'd only need to transfer 29,000 Amex points for a ride in economy, or a little over 55,000 for business class.

-But the beauty of these LifeMiles deals isn't just the cheap rates.
-No, they're also outstanding because LifeMiles doesn't pass on a mountain of surcharges and fees.
+One bright spot that remains, despite all the devaluations?
+LifeMiles doesn't pass on a mountain of surcharges and fees.
 You'll generally pay no more than $50 each way for departures from the U.S.

 And if you're not concerned with flying at the front of the plane and just want to get to your destination for even less, LifeMiles has plenty of solid deals flying economy too:

-- LifeMiles generally charges 15,000 miles (or less) for one-way routes flying United Airlines within the U.S.
+• LifeMiles generally charges roughly 18,000 miles (or less) for one-way routes flying United Airlines within the U.S.

-- Down to South America, you can book for 30,000 miles each way
+• Down to South America, you can book for 30,000 miles (or so) each way

 Need more guidance on putting your LifeMiles to use?
 Read our complete guide to booking the best LifeMiles Sweet Spots!